teoat/reconciliation-platform-378/docs/README.md

 - **[Status Reports](./archive/status-reports/)** - Archived status reports (organized by date)
 - **[Legacy Archives](./archive/)** - Other historical documentation

 **Note**: All completion, status, and diagnostic reports older than 30 days are archived.
-See [Documentation Consolidation](./DOCUMENTATION_CONSOLIDATION_COMPLETE.md) for details.
+See [Consolidation Summary](./project-management/CONSOLIDATION_SUMMARY.md) for details.

 ---